 Organization is Your BFF – It’s important to stay organized as you’re applying to multiple colleges and keeping track of what forms you have and have not sent in, what fees are due when, which schools need what items (essays? etc) https://www.weadmit.com/blog/5-tricks-for-organizing-your-college-applications

-Go to the College Night Events – At your school and/or local schools, there will be free college night events – look for ones at your school, in your district, at other schools/ districts, and the local colleges [will have events that include tons of other colleges].
+Go to the College Night Events – At your school and/or local schools, there will be free college night events.
 They are great ways to meet representatives from colleges, ask them questions, gather informative brochures, find out more about the financial aid process, and more.

 Use Your High School’s College and Career Center/ Guidance Counselors – Most [Sacramento, CA] area high schools have a college and career center and/or designated guidance counselors for college prep and/or your guidance counselor navigates this.
 Take them up on their offers to review and edit your college app essays, sign up for their Remind app notification (if they have that or something similar) so you hear what college representatives will be coming to your school on what days.
 Go meet the college representatives of the colleges you’re most interested in – so few students take advantage of this, so scarf your lunch if you have to or save it to eat in your next class and go to the guidance office and get that one-on-one attention and learn more about the colleges you’re interested in.